MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ## Instructions

 You can choose to follow this tutorial using a C++ project or a C# project that targets .NET 5.

+> [!NOTE]
+>  The dynamic depednencies and bootstrapper APIs fail when called by an elevated process.
+As a result, Visual Studio should not be launched elevated.
+See [issue](https://github.com/microsoft/WindowsAppSDK/issues/567) for more details.

 ### [C++](#tab/cpp)